AlvinKiprotich-dev/AlvinKiprotich-dev/README.md

 - 👋 Hi, I’m Alvin Kiprotich
 - A techNerd 🤓
 - 👀 I’m in love with tech
-- 🌱 I’m currently learning
+- 🌱 I’m currently working as I learn
 - 📫 How to reach me LinkedIn: Alvin Kiprotich